sushil2601/javaScript_practise/REACT.md

     .Functional Component :-

-                ->A functional component is just a plain javaScript pure functions that accepts props as an argument and return react element(JSX).
+                ->A functional component is just a plain javaScript functions that accepts props as an argument and return react element(JSX).

                 ->statless components as they simply accept the data and display them.